 - Trigeminal Neuralgia: A chronic pain condition that arises from the trigeminal nerve, which carries sensation from the face, ear canal, dural covering of the brain, blood vessels of the brain, and cornea to your brain.
 When patients suffer from trigeminal neuralgia, even mild stimulation of the face such as a cool breeze, chewing food, air conditioning, brushing of teeth, light touch, etc. may cause sudden excruciating, electrical shock like pain on one side of the face.
 Pain may also arise suddenly without warning or provocation.

 To diagnose problems of the spine, Orange Park Medical Center is equipped with imaging resources, including magnetic resonance imaging (MRI).

-If you are experiencing any of these symptoms, call (800) 889-3627 today to schedule a consultation with one of our neurosurgeons.
 Our neurosurgeons at Orange Park Medical Center specialize in treating patients with minimally invasive surgical procedures.
 Benefits of minimally invasive procedures include:

 - Less trauma to the patient's body

 - Less scarring

 - Less post-operative pain

 Our neurosurgeons are board certified by the American Board of Neurological Surgeons.